Managing Your Diabetes

 Buckeye also offers the national Diabetes Empowerment Education Program (DEEP) curriculum to members living with diabetes and prediabetes.
 This six-week course helps participants understand the disease, prevent complications, improve eating habits and relationships with healthcare providers and more.

 Talk to your care manager or call member services at 866-246-4358 to join these free programs today.

 Watch this video to learn about Buckeye’s diabetes management program.

 - Diabetes is a condition related to blood sugar, but eating sugar doesn’t cause diabetes.
 However, those who are overweight can develop resistance to sugar and may need to cut down on the amount of refined sugars consumed.

 - Losing weight — Losing five-to-10 percent of body weight can significantly reduce the risk of diabetes1

 - Limiting or avoiding tobacco and alcohol

 Getting your annual well visit can help detect serious diseases like diabetes and can help you manage the condition.
 Have you had your visit this year?
 Buckeye members can earn $50 in My Health Pays® rewards for completing their well visit.
 And, you get $100 for completing your annual comprehensive diabetes care (HbA1c test, kidney screening and retinopathy screening).

 Need a ride to the doctor’s office?
 Call Buckeye Member Services at 866-246-4358 at least 48 hours in advance to schedule one at no cost to you.

 See the doctor from the comfort of your own home.
 Schedule a telehealth visit at no-cost to you.
-View our telehealth page for more information.
+Click here to learn more about telehealth.